MattiaFiore/pytorch_backend/README.md

 - [ ] Add the function to convert float into integers
 - [ ] Implementing the aggregation in the switch
 - [ ] Implement a timer for resending packets that were not acked
+- [ ] Sender/Receiver should do a handshake to agree on the size of the tensor that their are going to exchange

 # Completed tasks
 - [x] Each host must set his own IP address in an automatic whay